Kiruna Church Relocation to Be Broadcast Live on SVT

 Moving this church in one stage will undoubtedly be exciting to participate in, says Johan Erhag.

 The relocation of the entire town of Kiruna, including the over hundred year old church, has attracted attention all over the world.
-The church is architecturally unique in its kind: a mixture of Gothic, Art Nouveau, Baroque and with Sami and ancient Nordic ornamentation.
+The church is architecturally unique in its kind: a mix of Gothic, Art Nouveau, High Baroque and with Sami and ancient Nordic ornamentation.
+When it is transported to its new address, King Carl Gustaf is among the spectators.
+He visits the town on August 20, together with the Governor of Norrbotten, Lotta Finstorp.

-During the broadcast, Sverker Olofsson makes a comeback on the TV screen, this time as a flying reporter, while Beppe Starbrink hosts the program from the studio.
+During the broadcast, Sverker Olofsson makes a comeback on TV, this time as a flying reporter, while Beppe Starbrink hosts the program from the studio.

 We have 30 cameras that follow the church's five kilometer long journey to the new location.
 The maximum speed is half a kilometer per hour, so everything will go - very - slowly.